It all started around 2013: I was going through a course on Machine Learning by Andrew Ng.

 Product market fit

 I tried to promote octave.im for the students of the ML course.
-I posted the link on forums couple of times and added it to the course wiki page (that was surprisingly very hidden).
+I posted the link on forums a couple of times and added it to the course wiki page (that was surprisingly very hidden).
 The reception among students has been really positive, but the course moderators weren’t happy: they wanted some kind of validation that it’s a serious thing (which it wasn’t).

 Overall I had more than 3500 people sign up over the course of several years.
 Unfortunately I didn’t keep any metrics screenshots.
 The twitter account, @OctaveCloud, got 57 followers (organically).